Catenscia/MxOps/docs/source/examples/piggy_bank.md

 ##### Token Identifier

 We want to retrieve the token identifier that has been assigned to the newly issued token.
-For that we can use a query to access the view on the ESDTmapper from the contract.
+For that we can execute a query to access the view on the ESDTmapper from the contract.
 We will save this identifier as a string under the name `EsdtIdentifier`.

 ```yaml